ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 >
 > That was another new thing.
 The rich even had rooms for dressing in, and clothes to wear while you went into the dressing rooms to get dressed.

-(Hardly "rubber boots and a tweed skirt that had belonged to her mother.")
+(Hardly "rubber boots and a tweed skirt that had belonged to her mother", or "three rooms in a thirty-four-roomed mansion".)

 > "His lordship … that is, her ladyship's father … he required to have his back scrubbed," said Willikins.